KevCaz/KevCaz.github.io/content/notes/ci/githubactions/index.md

 I've heard about this feature and I decided to give it a first go yesterday as I wanted to deploy a notebook for the [McCann Lab's Theory Club](https://github.com/McCannLab/TheoryClub) built with [bookdown](https://bookdown.org/).
-As it uses the form of a R package, I figured the easiest approach was to google "github actions R" and this is how I learned about the R package [ghactions](https://github.com/r-lib/ghactions).
+As it uses the form of an R package, I figured the easiest approach was to google "github actions R" and this is how I learned about the R package [ghactions](https://github.com/r-lib/ghactions).
 This package generates the file you need to set up your GitHub Actions workflow, i.e.